Zeeman term for the N\'eel vector in a two sublattice antiferromagnet using Dzyaloshinsky-Moriya interaction and magnetic field: Two sublattice micromagnetics

 To lowest order in gradients, the strain couples to the uniform magnetization $\mathbf{m}$ and gradients of the N{\'e}el vector $\partial_i \mathbf{n}$.
 The dominant effect is through a coupling to the uniform magnetization $\mathbf{m}$.
 This produces an energy density:

 where $J' = (\partial_i J)$ and we have assumed $\partial_x J = \partial_y J$ from the local cubic symmetry.
 This modifies the inertia for the N{\'e}el field:

 It serves as an external handle on the N{\'e}el field inertia which can be exploited to control its dynamical properties, especially in the case of solitons (see Fig.~\ref{strain}).
+This presents a new avenue to manipulate the frequency response for two sublattice antiferromagnets.

 The next higher order coupling is to the gradients of the soft N{\'e}el field.
 This coupling modifies the spin wave velocity and makes it anisotropic.
 This is expected since strains induce an additional two fold anisotropy in the plane.
 The velocities are now given by: